-To provide travel support for EPSY graduate students presenting scholarly papers, research posters, research driven presentations, round table discussions, and other forms of scholarship dissemination at domestic and international professional meetings and symposia.
+The Educational Psychology Student Organization (EPSO) provides travel support for EPSY graduate students presenting scholarly papers, research posters, research driven presentations, round table discussions, and other forms of scholarship dissemination at domestic and international professional meetings and symposia.

 Guidelines

 Active members of EPSO may be eligible for the Travel Scholarship if monies are made available for said scholarship by the department.
 EPSO will determine how to divide the available funds across two payment times during the academic year.
 Travel awards will be offered to students once in the Spring and once in the Fall semester.
 For conferences held July 1-Dec 31st, paperwork (i.e., Travel Scholarship form and receipts) is ALWAYS due the 2nd Friday of the Spring Semester.
 For conferences Jan.
 1-June 30th, paperwork is ALWAYS due the 2nd Friday of the Fall Semester.